nfredmond/ProjectPlanner/BRANCHING_STRATEGY.md

 ### 3. `portable-app` Branch
 - Specialized branch for the portable/offline version of the application
-- May contain specific modifications for standalone operation
+- Contains specific modifications for standalone operation (Ollama integration, SQLite support)
 - Periodically synced with `develop` branch
+- Extended with portable-specific features

 ## Workflow Guidelines